Tracking Invest 95L: System off Southeast Coast could become Tropical Storm Dexter

 What we know:

-Forecasters say environmental conditions are favorable for development, but there remains a medium chance that it could become a tropical or subtropical depression or storm either Sunday or Monday as it moves east-northeast at roughly 10 knots — away from the U.S. coastline.
+Forecasters say environmental conditions are favorable for the development of an area of low pressure off the North Carolina coast.
+A tropical or subtropical depression or storm could form either Sunday evening or Monday as it moves east-northeast — away from the U.S. coastline.

+"We now have Invest 95L off the Carolina Coast, and it is expected to become a tropical depression by Monday," said FOX 35 Storm Team Meteorologist Laurel Blanchard.
 "This system formed off the stalled front draped to the north of Central Florida.
-It's over an area of warmth in the Atlantic and that's fueling the organization, but it does look to move into a less favorable environment early this week," said FOX 35 Storm Team Meteorologist T.J.
-Springer.
-"The water in the Central Atlantic isn't as warm as near the coast and this wave also looks to encounter a bit more wind shear.
-This should help tear it apart some."

 Chances of development drop after Monday as conditions become less conducive.